critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 You can create your own palettes with the **Palette Picker** tool.
 The tool is located in the EYESY documentation menu to the left.
 The **Palette Picker** consists of a graph of three cosine waveforms representing Red, Green, and Blue values of a palette.
 Below the graph is the output of the cosine function.
 This output is what you see on your EYESY's `OSD` and `Palettes` menu.

 Below the output are the controls for manipulating the waveforms.
+Each color cosine has controls for Offset, Amplitude, Frequency, and Phase.
+The Global settings at the bottom of each column scale the values of their respective columns.
+Use the horizontal sliders to set values.
+You can also enter specific numbers into the text boxes below the sliders - this is a useful way to enter values outside of the slider's range.

-Once you have created a new palette, use the *Copy JSON* button and paste it in your desired location within in the *palettes.json* file .
+Once you have created a new palette, use the *Copy JSON* button and paste it in your desired location within your custom *palettes.json* file.
 Take care to ensure that a comma (`,`) is after the closed curly brace: `},` *unless* it is the last palette in the file.
 Be sure to give your new palette a name for easier reference.
 Save your updated *palettes.json* and upload it to the **System** folder (again, more on this in section 3.5 and chapter 4).
 As with any changes made to system files, the EYESY video engine will need to be restarted for changes to take effect (more on this in section 4.1).

 The EYESY will present an error in the **Logs** if the *palettes.py* isn't formatted correctly.
 If this is the case, the EYESY will use the default file instead.
 The **Logs** will display an error like this:

 `Error loading /sdcard/System/palettes.json: Expecting ',' delimiter: line 116 column 1 (char 2879), using default palettes.`

-If you are unsure of how to format the JSON file, you can copy and paste the entire contents of *palettes.json* into a JSON validator like [Duck Duck Go's](https://duckduckgo.com/?t=ffab&q=json+formatter&ia=answer).
+If you are unsure of how to format the JSON file, you can copy and paste the entire contents of your *palettes.json* into a JSON validator like [Duck Duck Go's](https://duckduckgo.com/?t=ffab&q=json+formatter&ia=answer).
 Select "Indent with Four Spaces" from the drop down menu and then click "Validate JSON".
 Once validated, copy it and paste it all back into your *palettes.json* file.
 Be sure to save it before uploading to your EYESY.

 ### 3.5 WiFi and Network Setup